 While many factors are involved in getting jams to “set” or gelatinize, pH plays a key role.
 When fruit is cut and heated with sugar, pectin strands are released from the fruit cells.
 The freed pectin strands repel each other because they carry a negative electric charge.
 Lemon juice lowers the pH of the jam mixture and neutralizes the negative charges on the strands of pectin allowing them to move together into a network to “set” the jam.
 The optimal pH for gelatinization is between 2.8 and 3.5.
 The best way to achieve this level of acidity is to use commercially bottled lemon juice.
 A second reason for using bottled lemon juice in jam recipes is to prevent the growth of bacteria and insure safe canning.
 With a lower pH, jams can be processed in a boiling water bath for a small amount of time dependent on altitude.

-Whether using bottle lemon juice to acidify tomatoes or getting jam to “set,” bottled lemon juice has a ‘best used by’ date.
+Whether using bottled lemon juice to acidify tomatoes or getting jam to “set,” bottled lemon juice has a ‘best used by’ date.
 Keeping the product in the fridge may extend its date but it is best to use a fresh bottle when canning or making jam to insure that the juice is at its best.

 The verdict is in.
 The best way to insure a safe or desired pH for canning low-acid foods or jam gelatinization is to go with a commercially bottled lemon juice.
-Bottled juice is controlled and standardized with the acid content assured and more reliable than fresh lemons.
+Bottled juice is controlled and standardized with the acid content assured and is more reliable than fresh lemons.
 Fresh lemons, however, make excellent lemonade!

 1 Code of Federal Regulations (Title 21, volume 2, revised April 1, 2010)